heigvd-software-engineering/java-example/calcite/README.md

 It shows how to create a connection to calcite and manually register tables in the schema.
 Then make a SQL request and get the result in a `ResultSet` object

+## Function

+It shows how to create an aggregation methode add call it in a SQL statement.

 ## Simple

 The second step show hows to have a more complex table representation in the code base with a custom iterator to read data from the table.